zhwm/SharePro_coloc_analysis/dat/README.md

 First, we conducted colocalization analysis with [SharePro](https://github.com/zhwm/SharePro_coloc), which jointly models LD and assesses colocalization of traits while allowing for multiple causal signals.

-Traditionally, colocalization is assessed using [COLOC](https://chr1swallace.github.io/coloc/) which assumes only one causal signal and do not take into account of LD between variants.
+Traditionally, colocalization is assessed using [COLOC](https://chr1swallace.github.io/coloc/) which assumes only one causal signal and does not take into account of LD between variants.

 Some methods have extended the [COLOC](https://chr1swallace.github.io/coloc/) framework to allow for multiple causal signals.
 Most of them implement a two-step strategy.
 Namely, they first account for LD via fine-mapping or conditional analysis to identify candidate variants for colocalization analysis, separately for two traits.